markcmurphy/devdocs-portal/Orders.md

 Order resources use either the V2 or V3 REST APIs.
 See the corresponding API reference for each resource to determine the correct path.

 ## Order Products
-Product line items belonging to an order.
+Product line items that belong to an order.

 ## Order Status
 v2